Spin and electronic excitations in $4f$ atomic chains on Au(111) substrates: Introduction

 Scanning tunneling microscopy (STM) is a versatile and powerful tool for imaging atomic clusters or molecules on metallic surfaces.
 STM can further manipulate individual atoms or molecules on a substrate \cite{hla2005,gross2018}, allowing the design and construction of spin chains and clusters with precision, as well as the extraction of single-atom and collective electronic and magnetic properties \cite{Ternes2015,choi2019}.
 The theoretical work we present here is motivated in part by these extraordinary capabilities, and it aims to provide insight into possible experiments on these deceptively simple structures.

-Rare earth elements are natural physical implementations of large-spin systems.
+Rare-earth elements are natural physical implementations of large-spin systems.
 For example, $Gd^{+3}$ ions in $GdRh_2Si_2$ are well described experimentally as a pure spin-$\frac{7}{2}$ system \cite{kliemt2017}.
 Dynamic magnetic properties of core-shell nanowires of such material were studied using an Ising model \cite{ertas2022}, while thermodynamic response functions were obtained in a three-state Blume-Capel model \cite{karimou2021}.
 Similarly, magnetic properties of $La$-substituted $Gd_{1-x}La_x RhIn_5$ were well characterized using a $\frac{7}{2}$-Heisenberg model for $x \leq 0.5$ \cite{serrano2016}.
-Beautiful recent experiments exploring lanthanide atoms on thin insulating layers have been able to modify \cite{Ho2017} or sense \cite{Ce2020} the magnetic moment of individual atoms, paving the way for many fundamental and practical questions using such systems.
+Beautiful recent experiments exploring lanthanide atoms on thin insulating layers have been able to modify \cite{Ho2017} or measure \cite{Ce2020} the magnetic moment of individual atoms, paving the way for many fundamental and practical questions using such systems.
+In addition, promising systems of rare-earth molecular complexes have been studied recently \cite{Ajayi2022}.

 A wide range of linear array candidates and the means for onsite manipulation also suggest deeper investigations into the realm of quantum information processing.
 A carefully tuned spin chain with strongly inhomogeneous couplings is predicted to exhibit perfect quantum information transfer \cite{karbach2005}.
 Likewise, perfect state transmission over many chain sites was demonstrated in both XY and Heisenberg systems with local magnetic fields \cite{christandl2004}.
-And quantum state transfer with high fidelity was predicted for large Heisenberg ferromagnetic chains \cite{bose2003}.
+And, quantum state transfer with high fidelity was predicted for large Heisenberg ferromagnetic chains \cite{bose2003}.
 To accurately substantiate such behavior in future experimental work, we must accurately obtain model parameters from a rather complex but experimentally realizable system, such as high-spin Eu ions on a Au(111) surface.